William Sidney Gilchrist: Career

 In 1947, the Gilchrists returned to Angola, this time to Dondi.
-Medical facilities here were more complete than those at Camundongo, and in addition to a well-equipped hospital, there were two schools; but the shortage of doctors at Dondi was just as acute.
+Medical facilities here were more complete than those at Camundongo and, in addition to a well-equipped hospital, there were two schools; but the shortage of doctors at Dondi was just as acute.
 Dr. Gilchrist was faced with the task of running the hospital, the leper clinics, the village sanitation programs and the medical assistants' training program by himself.

 Dr. Gilchrist's next mission station was at Bailundo, where he headed a mission to concentrate on preventive medicine.
 Within two years of his arrival, a new health-care centre and a maternity centre had been built.
 Further, he established an extensive system that served more than seventy villages with tuberculosis clinics, malaria surveys, maternity conferences, and training courses for midwives and medical assistants.
-The emphasis was always on prevention, and Dr. Gilchrist distributed an enormous amount of health-care literature.
+The emphasis was always on prevention and Dr. Gilchrist distributed an enormous amount of health-care literature.

 By the early 1960s, the Gilchrists had come to consider Angola their home.
-Even though a Nova Scotia flag flew over the door of Dr. Gilchrist's office, he felt that, spiritually, he belonged to Africa.
 His writings show a deep love for all things African.
 He was a student of the customs and languages of many African peoples, spoke fluent Portuguese and Umbundu, and he developed a deep appreciation for the African landscape and all the creatures that lived on it.

+Due to violence between the government and rebels, the Gilchrists moved to Zambia in 1966 and then moved on to North America before returning to Kimpese in 1968.
+They then travelled to North America on furlough.

+Death and legacy

 Dr. Gilchrist died with his wife and daughter on June 14, 1970, in an automobile accident near Red Deer, Alberta.
 The couple had nine children, three of whom died in infancy and are buried in Africa.
 Their daughter Betty, a missionary like her parents, died with them in the automobile accident.
-Five sons survive, as of this entry.
+The couple were survived by their sons Tom, David, Ken, Ian and Rae.